exasol/virtual-schemas/jdbc-adapter/README.md

 Parameter                   | Value
 --------------------------- | -----------
-**SQL_DIALECT**             | Name of the SQL dialect, e.g. EXASOL, IMPALA, ORACLE or GENERIC (case insensitive).
-For some SQL dialects we have presets which are used for the pushdown SQL query generation.
-If you try to generate a virtual schema without specifying this property you will see all available dialects in the error message.
+**SQL_DIALECT**             | Name of the SQL dialect, e.g. EXASOL, HIVE, IMPALA, ORACLE, TERADATA, REDSHIFT or GENERIC (case insensitive).
+If you try generating a virtual schema without specifying this property you will see all available dialects in the error message.
 **CONNECTION_NAME**         | Name of the connection created with ```CREATE CONNECTION``` which contains the jdbc connection string, the username and password.
 You don't need to set CONNECTION_STRING, USERNAME and PASSWORD if you define this property.
 We recommend this to ensure that passwords are not shown in the logfiles.
 **CONNECTION_STRING**       | The jdbc connection string.
 Only required if CONNECTION_NAME is not set.